2007 Macau labour protest: Protest to riot

 On May 1, 2007, about 2,400 demonstrators turned out to decry official corruption and rail against illegal immigrants working in Macau's construction industry.
 Though some sources point to the event as having 5,000 participants and eventually grew to 10,000.
 Witnesses said scuffles erupted when protesters hurled water bottles at police and tried to break through police line.
 Local television stations showed police beating back protesters with batons and dragging away a number of them.

 The protest then turned into a riot.
-Public Security Police Force of Macau fired warning shots into the air to disperse the crowd.
+Public Security Police Force officers fired warning shots into the air to disperse the crowd.
 A passing motorcyclist was struck in the neck by one of the bullets.
 The 50-year-old man Leung Ngai-keong (梁毅強) survived, but this affected the reputation of the police.
 Riot police later confirmed five shots were fired into the air during the protest.
 The police chief said 10 people were arrested and 21 police officers were injured.
 Protesters carried banners calling for better labour protection.
 Some demanded the resignation of Edmund Ho, the Chief Executive of Macau, who was appointed by Beijing.
 The protest lasted about six hours.